lnls-fac/va/README.md

 ## Installation

 To install `va` python package and `vaca-ioc.py` script in the system, run `./setup.py develop` or `./setup.py install`.
 A web server should be running in order to provide static data files for VACA.
-Files from `csconst` repository should be located in the top of the web server public folder.
+Files from `control-system-constants` repository should be located in the top of the web server public folder.

 ## Running VACA

 - Environment variable `SIRIUS_URL_CONSTS`should be set to point to the web server top URL. (for example, `export SIRIUS_URL_CONST=https://127.0.0.1`).
 - Run `vaca-ioc.py --pvs`: this will save PV files in the local folder.
 PVs being served with VACA can be looked up in these files.
+- One can select set of accelerator models to be used with environment variable `LAB_PREFIX`.
+It is overriden with command line option `--lab`.
+For example,  `vaca-ioc.py --lab ilsf`

 ## Virtual machine

 Currently timing subsystem is broken.
 No timing device/PV is available.
 Consequently the injection process is not working.
 But fake PVs (for `VA-Control` devices) were implemented to add beam currents to circular accelerators.
 Beam position readouts are working, as well as magnet power supplies current settings.
-`VA-` is the standard PV prefix.
+`''` is the standard PV prefix.
 It can be overridden with `VACA_PREFIX` env variable.

-Examples:
+A `'-'` is postpended to the prefix so that `VACA_PREFIX='VA'` with generate PV names that start with `VA-`.
+Env variable `VACA_PREFIX` is overridden by VACA command line option `--prefix`.

+Examples on how to interact with virtual machine:

 - To read beam current in booster: `caget VA-BO-35D:DI-DCCT:Current-Mon`
 - To add 10 mA beam current to booster: `caput VA-BO-Glob:VA-Control:BeamCurrentAdd-SP 10`